AminurRouf/angular-2-wizard/README.md

-"An example multi step form using Angualr 2 which submits data to .net core web api"
+"An example multi step form using Angular 2 which posts data to .net core web api"

 # Why Angualr 2